dlee533/drive-shared-editor/README.md

 # shared-google-drive
-List/batch edit the shared status files/folders on your google drive
+List/batch edit the shared status of google drive files/folders using csv

 ## TODO: